arshlibruh-code/fndash/README.md

 # fndash

-A modern, customizable dashboard system with dynamic grid layout and real-time widget management.
+Universal dashboard builder with dynamic grid layout, widget management, and real-time collaboration.
+Built with vanilla JavaScript for universal compatibility and maximum performance.

 ## Table of Contents